LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: LLM Brain Rot Hypothesis

 \textbf{Junk/Control Data Formula.} Based on the two metrics, we subsample the 1-million public Twitter/X posts to construct junk and control datasets, separately.
-The dataset was collected in 2010\footnote{\url{https://huggingface.co/datasets/enryu43/twitter100m_tweets}}, which includes detailed information like the number of retweets, etc. First, we filter the dataset to exclude samples that are not encoded in ASCII.
+The dataset was collected in 2023\footnote{\url{https://huggingface.co/datasets/enryu43/twitter100m_tweets}}, which includes detailed information like the number of retweets, etc., in 2021-2023.
+First, we filter the dataset to exclude samples that are not encoded in ASCII.
 We then subsample data.
-For \textbf{M1}, we choose samples with a length $<30$ and a popularity of $>500$ as junk data, and samples with a length $>100$ and a popularity of $\le 500$ as control data.
+For \textbf{M1}, we choose samples with a token length $<30$ (the corpus median) and a popularity of $>500$ (the 97th percentile) as junk data, and samples with a token length $>100$ (the 99th percentile) and a popularity of $= 0$ as control data.
 As the maximal number of available control data tokens is 1.22 million, we balance the number of tokens in junk data to the same scale.
 For \textbf{M2}, we prompt GPT-4o-mini to classify a tweet as high-quality or junk.
 The prompt is given in \cref{fig:gpt_score_prompt}.
-To maximize the difference between junk and control data, we leverage the criteria from QuRating~\citep{wettig2024qurating} for the high-quality data.
+The high-quality criteria are based on \citep{wettig2024qurating}.
+Detailed data processing is summarized in Appendix \ref{app:exp_details}.

 \textbf{M1 Blends Semantic and Non-Semantic Metrics.} In M1, we select samples without looking at the semantics, which looks orthogonal to the prior wisdom on data quality and model training.
 Therefore, we are asking how the two metrics are correlated.
 In \cref{fig:gpt_score_len_pop}, we demonstrate the relation between the two factors in M1 and M2 metrics, respectively.
-We notice that there is no strong correlation between popularity and length.
-Neither is the Point-Biserial correlation between popularity and the semantic quality.
-The observation strongly suggests that the non-semantic metric, popularity, provides a quite new dimension in parallel to length or semantic quality.
-Meanwhile, token length presents a strong correlation with M2 semantic quality.
-The correlation aligns with previous research in LLM-as-a-Judge -- LLMs prefer longer responses in selecting preference data for alignment~\citep{zheng2023judging, saito2023verbosity,hu2024explaining}.
-As a result, M1 metric is able to capture both semantic characteristics (by token length) and the non-semantic ones (by popularity), providing a novel perspective in data intervention.
+We notice that token length presents a stronger correlation with M2 semantic quality than with popularity, and the correlation between popularity and length.
+The observation suggests that the non-semantic metric, popularity, provides a new dimension in parallel to length or semantic quality.
+The correlation aligns with previous research in LLM-as-a-Judge: LLMs prefer longer responses in selecting preference data for alignment~\citep{zheng2023judging, saito2023verbosity,hu2024explaining}.
+Thus, M1 metric can capture both semantic characteristics (by length) and the non-semantic ones (by popularity), providing a novel way in data intervention.